jdevelop/slackwiper/README.md

 ```
 This command will remove all **your** messages in the chats with `user1`, `user2`, `channel1`, `channel2`
 for the date prior to **December 1 2019**.
 Any message **after** December 1, 2019 will remain in the history.

+## Processing Time
+Depending on the lengh of the history, and due to some limitations from Slack API service - it could take **significant** time to remove messages ( a good approximation would be 1 message/second ).
+You may consider [screen](https://linuxize.com/post/how-to-use-linux-screen/) or [tmux](https://github.com/tmux/tmux/wiki) and perhaps a [VPS service](https://en.wikipedia.org/wiki/Virtual_private_server).